electrolys/Remarked/README.md

 It is not the most feature filled but it is quite useful.

 ### Features
-- The Select tool is currently a WIP and the UI is pretty WIP as well.
-- You can Cut a page with X and Paste it with V there is a buffer of pages Cut in the document Copies.
-- You make links to documents with + and remove them with - it goes back to the previous tool after each of said operations but that isn't reflected in the UI currently.
-- Links with the same names go to the same document.
+- Responsive writing/erasing.
+- Selection tool with copying and pasting (to copy drag a selection to the bottom of the screen).
+- Cutting and Pasting pages.
+- Home document where you can put important things and links to other documents.
-- All the documents are stored in a sqlite database at /home/root/notes.db.
+- All documents and settings are stored in a sqlite database at /home/root/notes.db.
-- Clicking the File/Page indicator returns you to the Home page.
-- Swiping left or right switches pages and up or down scrolls (You can flip pages in both LTR or RTL depending on how you flip the first page)
+- Swiping left or right switches pages and up or down scrolls.
+- Resizable page rule.

 ### Building
-Simply source the Remarkable enviroment and call make.
-The binary will be in bin/ and the draft file is remarked.draft
+- Setup the [Remarkable toolchain](https://remarkable.guide/devel/toolchains.html) (Tested with 3.1.15).
+- Source the toolchain.
+- Call make in the same terminal that you sourced the toolchain.